What is legal malpractice?

 Lawyers, like everyone else, make mistakes.
 However, because law is generally very complicated, sometimes it is difficult to determine whether a lawyer’s mistake actually damaged you.
 A legal malpractice action usually has to prove that the lawyer not only made a mistake, but that the mistake contributed to your damage.

-This is sometimes referred to as the “case with any case.”
+This is sometimes referred to as the “case within a case.”
 If you bring a legal malpractice action, you really have to prove two different cases, one concerning the lawyer’s mistake, and the second case proving that the outcome would have been different if the mistake had not been made.

 Legal malpractice is considered by some to be the most difficult area of law.
 I am one of a very small number of attorneys in America whose practice is solely dedicated to representing plaintiffs in legal malpractice cases.
 Most attorneys who handle legal malpractice cases usually also practice in other areas of law.